Home

 (Bjørn Bjorvatn, Guri Rørtveit, Knut Erik Emberland, Ingrid Rebnord, Siri Waage)

 It is well-known that sleep problems frequently occur along with somatic conditions.
 On the other hand, there is little knowledge about the degree of overlap between the occurrence of sleep problems and infection in primary care.
-The aim of this cross-sectional study is to map the prevalence of infections and sleep problems, and to investigate the extent to which there is an overlap between these conditions in an unselected group of adult patients who visit their GP.
-Data collection is planned for 2021.
-We are also planning on doing a longitudinal study where patients with sleep problems are followed up over time, where the frequency of infection, severity and antibiotic use are mapped.
+The aim of this longitudinal study is to map the prevalence of infections and sleep problems, and to investigate the extent to which there is an overlap between these conditions in an unselected group of adult patients who visit their GP.
+Data collection is completed, and two scientific publications from baseline data are published.

 The use of hypnotics in general practice

-(Bjørn Bjorvatn, Ragnhild S. Lundetræ, Linn N. Evanger, Guri Rørtveit)
+(Bjørn Bjorvatn, Ragnhild Stokke Lundetræ, Linn N. Evanger, Guri Rørtveit)

 Many patients in general practice use hypnotics.
-We will compare two different types of written information materials on patients’ use of hypnotics and sleep.
-Patients using hypnotics will be recruited through the GPs to answer an online questionnaire on sleep and frequency of sleep medication use.
-Patients are divided into two groups, of which the groups will be sent different types of materials (randomized controlled trial).
-Thereafter, patients are followed up after 3-6 months to see if sleep and hypnotic use have changed.
+We have compared two different types of written information materials on patients’ use of hypnotics and sleep.
+Patients using hypnotics were recruited by their GPs (PraksisNett-study) to complete an online questionnaire on sleep, mental health, and frequency of sleep medication use.
+Patients were divided into two groups, of which the groups were sent different types of materials (randomized controlled trial).
+Thereafter, patients were followed up after 3-6 months to investigate whether sleep and hypnotic use have changed.
+One scientific paper has been submitted for publication.

 Fatigue in nurses